ryanpcmcquen/config-o-matic/README.md

 - Now supports 32 and 64 bit!

-7 options are presented when running the ROOT script:
+8 options are presented when running the ROOT script:

+1. ASOUNDRC: Installs a ~/.asoundrc file that will change the primary sound output.
+Usually comps with HDMI ports have the HDMI output as primary which means your speakers will be muted until you install this file.
+You can see the file here: https://raw.githubusercontent.com/ryanpcmcquen/linuxTweaks/master/slackware/.asoundrc

+  - If everything breaks after downloading the file just remove it with:

+    rm ~/.asoundrc

-1. CURRENT: Switches to slackware-current/slackware64-current mirrors instead of stable.
+2. CURRENT: Switches to slackware-current/slackware64-current mirrors instead of stable.
-2. WICD: Installs Wicd, disables NetworkManager.
+3. WICD: Installs Wicd, disables NetworkManager.
-3. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
+4. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
 This is NOT compatible with MISCELLANY, MATE, MULTILIB and SCRIPTS.
 If you select NEARFREE, you will NOT be presented with incompatible options.
-4. MISCELLANY: Installs a lot of additional packages, themes and miscellany.
+5. MISCELLANY: Installs a lot of additional packages, themes and miscellany.
-5. MATE: Installs the Mate desktop environment.
+6. MATE: Installs the Mate desktop environment.
 NOT compatible with MULTILIB.
-6. MULTILIB: Installs 32-bit compatibility files for a 64-bit system, a la Eric Hameleers.
+7. MULTILIB: Installs 32-bit compatibility files for a 64-bit system, a la Eric Hameleers.
 NOT compatible with MATE.
-7. SCRIPTS: Installs /extra/, the SBo git repo, and my SlackBuild repo into /root/.
+8. SCRIPTS: Installs /extra/, the SBo git repo, and my SlackBuild repo into /root/.

 ###STABLE